Quantum Tokens for Digital Signatures: Preliminaries and Notation

 We say a digital signature scheme is deterministic if $\verify$ is deterministic.
-We also define a related notion called a \emph{memory-dependent signature scheme (MDS)}.
-Such a scheme is defined similarly to the above, except the chosen messages of the adversary must all be unique.
-It is clear that every DS is an MDS.
+We also define a \emph{memory-dependent signature scheme (MDS)}.
+Such a scheme is defined similarly to the above, except the chosen messages of the adversary must all be unique.\footnote{We define an MDS in a narrower sense than Goldreich's definition, which is sometimes called stateful signature scheme -- see~\cite[Definition 6.4.13]{goldreich04foundations}.} It is clear that every DS is an MDS.
 The difference comes down to a technicality; it is generally easier to prove a scheme is an MDS than a DS, and it provides almost as much security (the signing protocol of an MDS scheme can be made secure against all chosen message attacks if it had memory, allowing it to respond to two signing requests for the same document with the same signature).

-\begin{remark} We will always assume (as we did in a Eq.~\eqref{eq:unforgeability_digital_signature}) that the public key $pk$ and the secret key $sk$ are the output of $\keygen(1^{\kappa})$ of the relevant protocol, and that $\ket{\stamp}$ is the output of $\tokengen_{sk}$ (to be defined later) and the probabilities always take that into account. \end{remark}